MannKind: Q1 2020 Estimates

 MannKind finished 2019 with approximately $50 million.
 The cash burn rate of approximately $15 million per quarter suggests MannKind finished the first quarter with $35 million.

 When MannKind borrowed the first tranche of $40 million, the MidCap agreement required MannKind to reserve $15 million.
 That requirement decreases MannKind's cash balance down to $20 million, enough to fund operations through the second quarter.
-If MannKind taps the second tranche of $10 million, the cash reserve increases to $20 million, this provides sufficient cash to fund operations only one additional month.
+If MannKind taps the second tranche of $10 million the cash reserve increases to $20 million, this provides sufficient cash to fund operations for one additional month.

 MannKind's CEO Castagna indicated it is eligible for two $12.5 million milestones from the United Therapeutics (NASDAQ:UTHR) collaboration for TreT, and that MannKind has control of when it earns them.
 If MannKind does earn one $12.5 million milestone, it would provide a pathway through the third quarter.
 While Castagna's words are reassuring, drug development is inherently risky.